SlideRuleEarth/sliderule/README.md

 ### plugins

-In order to build a plugin for sliderule the plugin code must compile down to a shared object that exposes a single function defined as `void init{package}(void)` where _{package}_ is the name of the plugin.
+In order to build a plugin for sliderule the plugin code must compile down to a shared object that exposes a single function defined as `void init{plugin}(void)` where _{plugin}_ is the name of the plugin.
 Note that if developing the plugin in C++ the initialization function must be externed as C in order to prevent the mangling of the exported symbol.

-Once the shared library is built, copy the shared object into the sliderule configuration directory (specified by CONFDIR in the makefile, and defaulted to /usr/local/etc/sliderule) with the name {package}.so.
-On startup, the _sliderule_ application inspects the configuration directory and loads all plugins.
+Once the shared library is built, copy the shared object into the sliderule configuration directory (specified by CONFDIR in the makefile, and defaulted to /usr/local/etc/sliderule) with the name {plugin}.so.
+On startup, the _sliderule_ application reads the "plugins.conf" file configuration directory and loads all plugins listed in that file.

 ### scripts